Castrum95/Hive-Colony-Expanded/README.md

 # Hive-Colony-Expanded
-This is a version of Hive²:Colony prepared for low resolution 3D printers.
+This is a version of Hive²:Colony prepared for 3D printers.
 Includes all expansions from Hive²: Colony + a new piece piece out of existing creatures and a variant for the firefly.

 Rules translated to Spanish -